Mississippi Military and Veterans Benefits

 What are my Mississippi Military and Veteran Unemployment Insurance Benefits?

 Mississippi Unemployment Insurance (UI): UI provides income to those unemployed due to no fault of their own.
 The amount of UI is determined by the amount of wages in your base period.
 The base period is the first four of the last five completed calendar quarters prior to the effective date of the claim.

 Applicants must provide the following information:

-The name and address of each employer during the past 18 months, the begin and end dates worked with each and the reason for separation
+Name and address of each employer during the past 18 months, start and end dates of employment and the reason for separation

-An alien registration number or Visa number if not a U.S. Citizen.
+Alien registration number or visa number if not a U.S. Citizen

 Who is eligible for Mississippi Unemployment Insurance?
-To be eligible for UI benefits, applicants must:
+To be eligible for UI benefits, applicants must meet the following requirements:

 File a claim for benefits